darkhole22/computer-graphics-project-2023/README.md

 # Computer Graphics Project 2023

-This repository contains the final project developed for the **Computer Graphics** course (2023 Ed.) at **Politecnico di Milano**.
+This repository contains the final project developed for the **Computer Graphics** course held at **Politecnico di Milano** (2022/2023 edition).

 The course objective is to teach basic concepts about *3D Computer Graphics*, focusing on **real time rendering** and **Vulkan**.

 In particular, the course topics are:
-- Basic Transformations
+- Basic and Advanced Transformations
+- 3D Projections
+- Basic Shaders
-- Basic Lightning and Shading models
+- Lighting and Shading models
 - Texture mapping, normals and projection
-- Rendering pipeline and software architectures for 3D graphics
+- Rendering pipeline, Vulkan and software architectures for 3D graphics

 The project goal is to put all of these concepts together by building an interactive real time 3D application.